 How we fight fraud at ironSource

 At ironSource, we take our anti-fraud efforts seriously.
-In 2015 we established a dedicated fraud prevention team – a task force including data scientists, analysts, product managers, developers, and BI engineers, who together analyze anomalies, research the various types of fraud, and develop filters and viewability tools that block fraudulent publishers from onboarding into our network by monitoring and then validating the ad request, the video view, and then click through the conversion and post-install events.
+In 2015 we established a dedicated fraud prevention team – a task force including data scientists, analysts, product managers, developers, and BI engineers, who together analyze anomalies, research the various types of fraud, and develop filters and viewability tools that block fraudulent publishers from onboarding into our mobile ad network by monitoring and then validating the ad request, the video view, and then click through the conversion and post-install events.

 The task force has helped update security and viewability validation rules for our SDK, radically improving and securing the publisher onboarding process for our network.
 But their duties aren’t limited to the ironSource network.
 The task force also developed a solution that is able to detect when our advertisers are buying fraudulent media on other channels outside our network.
 The goal here is to help advertisers avoid attribution manipulation across all their user acquisition sources.
 Our research shows that attribution manipulation is by far the most pervasive type of fraud, resulting in massive organic cannibalization and harms the performance and growth of the legitimate channels.